Drug Possession Law in California - Heath and Safety Code 11350

 The laws involving possession of drugs have been changing regularly over the years and there are various aspects to the possession laws.

-For simple possession of marijuana for personal use (under an ounce, or 28.5 grams) you are facing a misdemeanor punishable by up to $100 fine.
+For simple possession of marijuana for personal use (under an ounce, or 28.5 grams) you are facing a misdemeanor punishable by up to a $100 fine.
 For amounts over 28.5 grams the penalties are increased to up to 6 months imprisonment and up to $500 in fines or both.

-However, if you are in possession of a controlled substance such as cocaine, methamphetamine, heroin, LSD, meth, ecstasy and prescription painkillers that one does not have a prescription for, then you are facing felony charges punishable up to 3 years imprisonment.
+However, if you are in possession of a controlled substance such as cocaine, methamphetamine, heroin, LSD, meth, ecstasy, and prescription painkillers that one does not have a prescription for, then you are facing felony charges punishable up to 3 years imprisonment.

 As long as the possession wasn't sufficient for possession with intent to sell, then you might be eligible for a treatment program in place of prison.
 Further, you might be eligible for a drug court.